13 Best DIY Overnight Face Masks To Hydrate Your Skin

 This vitamin C face mask will help you achieve naturally radiant skin in no time.
 Lemon is rich in antioxidants, malic acid, and ascorbic acid (vitamin C), which may help brighten the skin tone, promote natural glow, and fade pigmentation (18).
 Honey has anti-inflammatory properties, which may soothe skin inflammation and irritation (19).
 Yogurt may further help soothe the skin and prevent any skin irritation caused by lemon.

 Directions: Mix 1 tablespoon of pure lemon juice with 1 tablespoon of honey and 2 teaspoons of yogurt.
 Apply the concoction on the face.
-Leave it on overnight and rinse it off the next morning with lukewarm water and a gentle cleanser.
+Leave this face pack with honey on your face overnight, then rinse it off the next morning with lukewarm water and a gentle cleanser.

 protip_icon Quick Tip